 Surreal!
 Maze on a Tarot card.
 She seems to be unraveling!
 Pulling at that thread…

 Dolores sees El Lazo swapping the nitro.
 She goes back to the orgy to find William to tell him they gotta get out of there.
 The Confederados apprehend them — they’ve discovered the trick!
 Logan gets taken.

 William and Dolores kiss.
 Dolores wants them to escape together.
 Confederados show up.
 William shoots one, but gets grabbed.
 But Dolores shoots the other three.
-Like a pro.
+Like a pro (like a Wyatt).
 “I imagined a story where I didn’t have to be the damsel.”

 They escape on the train, where they find El Lazo (who identifies himself, since they’re friends, as Lawrence).
-And coffins.
+They also find coffins.
 One of which has a maze brand on it.

 Then Dolores is alone with the coffins.
 No William; no El Lazo.
 She says, “I’m coming.”

 Why are there coffins but no El Lazo?
 Is he elsewhere in the train?
 Why are there even coffins?
 Who died in this timeline?